 Clearing the Clutter

 We often leave things in our garages and forget about them, causing clutter.
 So, having a clean garage can help to clear your mind.
 But after clearing the floor, you might discover all sorts of stains and spots.
-Luckily, these can be cleaned quickly using the right tools and cleaners.
+Luckily, you can clean these quickly using the right tools and cleaners.

-The way you clean the garage floor depends on what you’re facing — tough stains require tough methods.
-Lighter stains and marks can be washed away using a power washer or floor buffer.
+How you clean the garage floor depends on what you’re facing — tough stains require tough methods.
+You can wash lighter stains and marks with a power washer or floor buffer.
 Finally, consider coating your floors with epoxy to keep cleaning easy and the floor protected.